omerhakim/Mode_2_Project/README.md

 # Exploring and Engineering the Data

-First I checked difrrent correlations:
+First I checked histograms from the data:

 <img src = "./images/image3.png">

-A
+and than correlations:

 <img src = "./images/image4.png">